Startup Company Legal Documents: Everything You Need to Know

 - Invention Assignment Agreements — Assign IP ownership of any new work product created by employees once the business is formed; the company owns all IP portfolio rights.

 If you need help with startup company legal documents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.